SpikeHD/Dorion/README.md

 * (Windows) Large images in themes will not load
 * (MacOS) Injection JS does not reinject after reloading the page
+* External images (UserBG, Decor, UserPFP, etc.) will not load
 * Fonts/font-faces will not load

 # Troubleshooting